Why Do I Sleep So Much? 9 Common Reasons for Oversleeping

 6. Periodic Limb Movement Disorder (PLMD)

-PLMD is an irritating and sleep obstructing problem which occurs due to the rhythmic movement of limbs while asleep.
+PLMD is irritating and sleep obstructing problem which occurs due to the rhythmic movement of limbs while asleep.

 Insufficient iron, vitamin B12, thyroid functionality, folic acid, and magnesium levels can lead to the rise of PLMD.